Select Page

 Ordaz’s writing and photography have been featured in prominent publications, including Vogue, The Smithsonian, The New York Times, Progresso Fotografico Magazine, Santa Fe New Mexican, Pasatiempo, Forbes, and THE Magazine.

-As the Communications Director at the Institute of American Indian Arts (IAIA), he plays a role in the IAIA President’s Cabinet, collaborating with colleagues to shape IAIA’s communication strategies.
+As the Chief Communications Officer at the Institute of American Indian Arts (IAIA), he plays a role in the IAIA President’s Cabinet, collaborating with colleagues to shape IAIA’s communication strategies.
 His work in editorial, design, and photography has helped enhance IAIA’s visibility and engagement globally.

 Beyond his professional work, Ordaz is passionate about supporting Native and Indigenous communities.
-He has established connections with Tribal Nation communities and organizations such as Marvel and Disney, The Jane Goodall Institute, CalArts, The Georgia O’Keeffe Museum, The Santa Fe Botanical Garden, and several local publications.
+He has established connections with Tribal Nation communities and organizations such as Marvel and Disney, The Jane Goodall Institute, CalArts, The Georgia O’Keeffe Museum, The Santa Fe Botanical Garden, and several local media outlets.

 Ordaz’s career reflects a commitment to quality and a deep dedication to the causes he supports, making an impact within both the communications field and the communities he serves.